Isaac Mensah (footballer, born 1995)

-Isaac Mensah (born 13 December 1995) is a Ghanaian professional footballer who plays as a midfielder for Angolan side Atlético Petróleos de Luanda.
-He previously played for Ghanaian club Accra Hearts of Oak.
+Isaac Mensah (born 13 December 1995) is a Ghanaian professional footballer who plays as a midfielder.

 Career

 Mensah began his career with Ghanaian club Accra Hearts of Oak.
 He played there from 2012 to 2017.
 He moved to Egypt and joined Al Ittihad Alexandria Club in August 2017.
 He left the club in December 2017 and returned to his former club Hearts of Oak.
 His second stint was from January 2018 to September 2018, of which he secured a deal to Angolan top club Atlético Petróleos de Luanda.